Owner's Manuals, Parts Lists & Schematics

 - Remove rocks pulled to the surface during grading to provide a better final graded surface; They can catch under the lawn deck (for lawn tractors).

-- Once you have adequately scarified the road surface, angle the hitch upward to raise the scarifying teeth plate to allow the Rear Scraper Blade to create a smooth surface.
+- Once you have adequately scarified the road surface, angle the hitch upward to raise the scarifying teeth plate/tooth bar to allow the rear scraper blade/mold board to create a smooth surface.

 - When using a lawn tractor as the tow vehicle, put the lawn mowing deck in the highest setting or remove the deck to obtain the highest ground clearance.
 For ease, do your spring grading before re-installing your lawn deck for the summer mowing activity.